How Missed Payments Impact Your Credit Score

 The longer you wait before making a payment, the worse it is for your credit score.
 Here’s a quick look:

 • Less than 30 days late.
-If you make a payment before it’s 30 days late, you’re good to go.
-Payments of less than 30 days late don’t impact your score.
+If you make a payment before it’s 30 days late, you may be good to go.
+Payments of less than 30 days late typically don’t impact your score.

 • More than 60 days late.
 If you are over 60 days late, there’s a good chance that your debt is being sold to a credit collection agency.
 That agency will then stop at nothing to collect the debt.
 It can be quite miserable.